Christmas with Tammy

 Christmas with Tammy is a studio album by American country artist, Tammy Wynette.
-It was released on November 9, 1970 via Epic Records and featured 12 tracks of Christmas music.
+It was released on November 9, 1970, via Epic Records and featured 12 tracks of Christmas music.
 The project was also Wynette's tenth studio album in her career and made an appearance on the Billboard Best Bets for Christmas chart.
 Christmas with Tammy was re-released several times in various formats.
 One single was spawned from the album.
 The project received a positive reception from critics following its release.

 Background, recording and content

 Tammy Wynette had reached her peak commercial success by 1970.
 She had a string of chart-topping country singles during the late sixties and through 1970 with songs like "I Don't Wanna Play House", "Take Me to Your World", "D-I-V-O-R-C-E", "Singing My Song" and her signature "Stand by Your Man".
 She also won a series of accolades including a Grammy award and recorded a series of studio albums during this period.
 Outside of Wynette's mainstream country albums, she also recorded an inspirational album in 1969 and a Christmas album in 1970.
-Christmas with Tammy was recorded in September 1970 at Columbia Studio B located in Nashville, Tennessee.
+Christmas with Tammy was recorded in September 1970 at Columbia Studio B (the "Quonset hut studio") located in Nashville, Tennessee.
 The project was produced by Billy Sherrill.

 Christmas with Tammy consisted of 12 tracks.
 The liner notes described it as being "a return to the original meaning of Christmas", which referenced its Christian influence.
 Among its material were several country versions of traditional Christmas music.
-The traditional songs were included on the first half of the disc: "O Little Town of Bethlehem", "It Came Upon a Midnight Clear", "Silent Night, Holy Night", "O Little Town of Bethlehem", "Joy to the World" and "Away in a Manger".
+The traditional songs were included on the first half of the disc: "O Little Town of Bethlehem", "It Came Upon a Midnight Clear", "Silent Night, Holy Night", "Joy to the World" and "Away in a Manger".
 The second half of the album featured two covers of more recent Christmas selections: "Blue Christmas" and "White Christmas".
 She also covered George Jones's "Lonely Christmas Call".
 New holiday material was also included on the project: "One Happy Christmas" and "(Merry Christmas) We Must Be Having One".